 The holiday season is in full swing and we covered a few tips in the first part of this article.
-But here are a few more things that you can do to keep you healthy during the holiday season!
+But here are a few more things that you can do to keep yourself healthy during the holidays!

 Moving the lymphatic system